Introduction

 - Overlap each layer of tape slightly to ensure full coverage and a tight seal.

-- Stretch the tape slightly as you wrap, but avoid overstretching to prevent tearing.
+- Stretch the tape slightly while wrapping, but avoid overstretching to prevent tearing.

 - Optional: Apply Heat Shrink Tubing: